Turbok408/retsodsimc/README.md

 assumes you have all buffs + enchants\
 assumes target has no armour\
-judge is on gcd and doesnt get rid off seal of command (this is probably barely even a dps difference) judgement of wisdom doesnt scale with haste
+judge is on gcd and doesnt get rid off seal of command (this is probably barely even a dps difference) judgement of wisdom doesnt scale with haste\
+seal of blood doesnt give mana back

 # To Use
 download latest release\